awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 With AWS, you pay only for what you use\.
 For Amazon ES, you pay for each hour of use of an EC2 instance and for the cumulative size of any EBS storage volumes attached to your instances\.
 [Standard AWS data transfer charges](https://aws.amazon.com/ec2/pricing/) also apply\.

 However, a notable data transfer exception exists\.
-If you use [zone awareness](es-managedomains.md#es-managedomains-zoneawareness), Amazon ES does not bill for traffic between the two Availability Zones in which the domain resides\.
+If a domain uses [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz), Amazon ES does not bill for traffic between the Availability Zones\.
 Significant data transfer occurs within a domain during shard allocation and rebalancing\.
 Amazon ES neither meters nor bills for this traffic\.

-For full pricing details, including details on the AWS Free Tier, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
+For full pricing details, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
 For information about charges incurred during configuration changes, see [Charges for Configuration Changes](es-managedomains.md#es-managedomains-config-charges)\.

 ## Getting Started with Amazon Elasticsearch Service<a name="aes-get-started"></a>